 Interviews: the getting-to-know-you stage

-Now that you’ve got a promising shortlist, it’s time to narrow it down through the most exciting part of the hiring process – the interview.
-This is where you learn more about your potential employees and where potential employees learn more about you.
+Now that you have a potential shortlist of candidates, it is time to narrow it down through the interview, which is the most exciting aspect of the process of hiring new employees.
+This is the stage in which you learn more about your potential employees, and it is also the stage on which your possible employees discover more about you.

 Before the interview